AdobeDocs/experience-manager-64.en/help/forms/using/themes.md

       When you customize all the field components with a specific background color, all the fields such as age, name, and address inherit the background color.
 When you select a numeric box, such as age, and reduce its width, width of all the numeric boxes such as age, number of people in a family is reduced.
 Width of text boxes is not changed.

     * **State:** Lets you customize styles of an object in a specific state.
 For example, you can specify how an object looks when it is in default, focus, disabled, hover, or error state.
-    * **Property Categories:** Styling properties are divided in various categories.
-For example Dimension & Position, Text, Background, Border, and Effects.
-Under each category, you provide styling information.
+    * **Property Categories:***** ***Styling properties are divided in various categories.
+For example Dimension & Position, Text, Background, Border, and Effects*.* Under each category, you provide styling information.
 For example, under Background, you can provide Background Color, and Image & Gradient.

-    * **Advanced:** Lets you add custom CSS to an object, which overrides the properties visual controls define if there is an overlap.
+    * **Advanced:***** ***Lets you add custom CSS to an object, which overrides the properties visual controls define if there is an overlap.

     * **View CSS**: Lets you view CSS of the selected component

   Also, in the Sidebar, at the bottom an arrow is present.
-When you click the arrow, you get two more options:** Simulate Success** and **Simulate Error. **These options, along with the options described above are discussed in detail [below](../../forms/using/themes.md#using-rail).
+When you click the arrow, you get two more options: **Simulate Success** and **Simulate Error. **These options, along with the options described above are discussed in detail [below](../../forms/using/themes.md#using-rail).

 [ ![Theme editor with Rail and Canvas highlighted.](assets/themes.png)](assets/themes-1.png) **A.** Sidebar **B.** Canvas